Sewer System Overflows

 View updates on the work LCA is doing to reduce sewer system leakage, overflows and treatment plant bypasses during rain events.

 November 11, 2016 – Summary of 11/9/16 City of Allentown meeting & public comments

 November 9, 2016 – City of Allentown presentation on options to address wet-weather flows at the City wastewater treatment plant

-COMING SOON!
-Dedicated website RainstormReady.com will be available soon to highlight work happening in your community to solve this regional problem.
+Visit the dedicated website RainstormReady.com for highlights on work happening in your community to help solve this regional problem.